Have you ever wished you could go back to high school knowing everything you do now? Well, I kinda got to do that…

 F.A.I.L = First Attempt In Learning

-Each time you fail at something you should reflect, learn how you would do it differently and then try again.
+Each time you fail at something you should reflect, learn how you would do it differently, every day, and then try again.
 You only really fail or lose when you stop trying and stop learning from mistakes.

 5. Don’t Afraid to be Different